 If you find yourself in the habit of incessantly combing your beard, stop!
-You are knocking healthy hairs around and pulling them loose when you brush or comb excessively.
+You are knocking healthy hairs around and pulling them loose.

 In addition to over combing/brushing, if you aren’t using proper technique, you could be seriously contributing to the problem.

-This is because if you start at the base and then find a tangle, you will end up yanking and pulling the tangle and a big clump of hair out.
+This is because if you start at the base and then find a tangle, you will end up yanking and pulling the tangle and a big clump of the hairs out.

 Certain products, especially if they are cheaper and more chemically based instead of naturally based, can strip the hairs and leave them unhealthy, dried out and weak.